the-gigi/gigi-zone/content/posts/2024/02/in-search-of-the-best-openai-java-client.md

 OK.
 No problem.
 Let's do an internet search...

-All kind of libraries come up.
+All kinds of libraries come up.
 Based on a quick look into each one based on popularity, activity and overall impression I picked a few candidates to look into:

 - [openai-kotlin](https://github.com/Aallam/openai-kotlin)
 - [langchain4j](https://github.com/langchain4j/langchain4j)